kharyam/mclug-cicd-demo/README.md

 13. In the upper right, click login and login as the user admin with password of password

 14. Try to deploy to test again and it will proceed.
 Deploy to production as well to complete the demo

+Note that the "Deploy to Test Server" and "Deploy to Production Server" stages are just placeholders that don't actuall deploy the code anywhere.

 ## Cleaning up